 Each week until Easter, I’ll be musing on the Sunday readings: specifically, through the lens of the first (Old Testament) readings.
 Read in turn, these take us on a journey through God’s plan to save us, from its beginnings in Genesis to the coming of Jesus.
-They focus on our covenant relationship with God: how it began, how it progressed, and how it led to our new covenant in Christ.
+They focus on our covenant relationship with God: how it began, how it progressed, and how it led to our New Covenant in Christ.

 A covenant is a type of agreement.
 It is a binding promise that unites people or peoples together.
 Covenants have been made between kings and nations, cementing them as allies.
 A marriage is a covenant that makes two people one and provides the basis for family.
 In the context of God’s relationship with his people, he used covenants to restore and build his human family.
 He used covenants to swear his fidelity and bind us to him in loving obedience.

-Here’s an outline of the stops we will make on this lenten journey:
+Here’s an outline of the stops we will make on this Lenten journey:

-Feb 22, 1st Sunday of Lent – Covenant with Noah
+1st Sunday of Lent – Covenant with Noah

 God establishes a covenant with Noah, with a sign “for all ages to come” (Gen 9:8-15).
-The Psalm reminds us that God’s ways “are love and truth to those who keep [his] covenant” (see Ps 25:10).
+The psalm reminds us that God’s ways “are love and truth to those who keep [his] covenant” (see Ps 25:10).

-March 1, 2nd Sunday of Lent – Covenant with Abraham
+2nd Sunday of Lent – Covenant with Abraham

 Abraham offers his son Isaac to God, willing to sacrifice his only son.
 Because he obeys God’s command, he receives his son and confirmation of an amazing blessing that extends to all the nations of the earth (Gen 22).
-“I will walk before the Lord, in the land of the living,” reads the Psalm response.
+“I will walk before the Lord, in the land of the living,” reads the Psalm Response.
 Obedience leads to life, not death.

-March 8, 3rd Sunday of Lent – Covenant with Moses
+3rd Sunday of Lent – Covenant with Moses

 God brings his children out of slavery in Egypt and gives them the Ten Commandments: laws to help them live as His children (Exodus 20).
 Then Psalm 19: the law of the Lord is perfect, refreshing, and trustworthy! – the Ten Commandments are, in fact, “the words of everlasting life.”

-March 15, 4th Sunday of Lent – Called back to Covenant
+4th Sunday of Lent – Called back to Covenant

 God sends prophets “early and often” to call his people back to his covenant love.
-They refuse and are sent in exile, then the Lord draws them out to return and rebuild (2 Chr 36).
+They refuse and are sent in exile, then the Lord draws them out to return and rebuild (2 Chronicles 36).
 “Let my tongue be silenced, if I ever forget you!” we respond with Psalm 137, along with the exiles in Babylon.

-March 22, 5th Sunday of Lent – Announcing the New Covenant
+5th Sunday of Lent – Announcing the New Covenant

 As the people head into exile, Jeremiah announces a day when God will make a new covenant within them and write it on their hearts!
-(Jer 31:33-34).
+(Jeremiah 31:33-34).
 “Create in me a clean heart,” we reply with Psalm 51.

-March 29, Palm Sunday – Entering the Covenant
+Palm Sunday – Entering the New Covenant

-Old and New are drawn together in the words of Isaiah, who says “I gave my back to those who beat me, my cheeks to those who plucked my beard…” (Isa 50:6).
+Old and New are drawn together in the words of Isaiah, who says “I gave my back to those who beat me, my cheeks to those who plucked my beard…” (Isaiah 50:6).
 Then “My God, my God, why have you abandoned me?” – Jesus himself takes up the refrain from Psalm 22.
 Everything in the Old finds its fulfillment in the New, and we enter Passion Week reliving our baptism into his death and awaiting the glorious resurrection.

-© 2015 Sarah Christmyer.
-All rights reserved.
+© 2015 Sarah Christmyer